 Now, the idea of stock auto-injectors on-board is attracting high-profile support.

-The FAA has an exemption in place until 2020 that allows airlines to forego purchasing epinephrine auto-injectors for their medical kits.
+It recently came to light that the FAA has an exemption in place until 2020 that allows airlines to forego purchasing epinephrine, in any form, for their medical kits.
 Schumer and Senator Tammy Duckworth (D-IL) sent a joint letter to the FAA demanding that the aviation agency rescind that exemption.

 Schumer was supported at the conference by Dr. Mikhail Varshavski, a doctor known on TV and Instagram as “Dr. Mike”.
 Varshavski spoke of a recent flight from New York to Tel Aviv in-flight in which an Atlanta man, with no previous known allergies, began to experience anaphylaxis.
 Varshavski stepped forward to assist, and was surprised to find that instead of an epinephrine auto-injector, this flight’s medical kit contained only an epinephrine vial at the concentration for a heart attack, along with a syringe.
 He had to troubleshoot correcting the dosage.